clintcarter1999/JokesAPI/README.md

 Challenge accepted!

     **NOTE**: I am going to dig into these topics in detail the sections below.
-    Skip to the Getting Started Section belowyou are more concered with "how" rather than "why".
+    Skip to the Getting Started Section below if you are more concered with "how" rather than "why".

  - **Learning Curve**
 I have 15+years of C# experience including Microsoft Web Services.
 However, I had just a few days of .Net Core experience.
 I have 1 to 1.5 weeks to provide a deliverable.
-I need to move the ball every day with limited resource (time).
+Therefore, I need to move the ball every day with a very limited resource (time).
 Here is a glympse of how I approached this learning curve.

 	I created a list of "must learn" topics and prioritized them as:

-	 **Urgent + Important** = Do this before anything else **Important + Not Urgent** = Important but can wait for Urgent tasks **Not Important** = Anything classified like this gives me permission to say "No" on focus on U+I
+	 **Urgent + Important** = Do this before anything else

+	 **Important + Not Urgent** = Important but can wait for Urgent tasks

+	 **Not Important** = Anything classified like this gives me permission to say "No" on focus on U+I

   - **TOPICS TO LEARN**